oracle-livelabs/database/23aifree/json-collections/json-collections.md

 In this lab, you will:

-* Create Collection
+* Create Collection using Database Actions|JSON
-* Insert First Document
+* Insert First Document using Database Actions|JSON
-* Find JSON documents in a collection
+* Find JSON documents in a collection using Database Actions|JSON
 * Learn about JSON and Constraints

 ### Prerequisites

-- Oracle Database 23ai, version 23.4 or above
 - All previous labs successfully completed

 ## Task 1: Create Collection

-1. Click in the *Database actions* dropdown list and select **View all database actions**
+1. Click in the *Database Actions* dropdown list and select **View all database actions**

 	![DB Actions](images/dbaction1.png)